gift-surg/NiftyMIC/README.md

    <img src="./data/demo/NiftyMIC_rsfmri_Reconstruction.png" align="center" width="700">
 </p>
 <p align="center">
-Figure 4: Qualitative comparison of the original low-resolution input sequence (top row) and the obtained high-resolution volumetric reconstruction of the functional MRI (bottom row) in both the original patient-specific and standard anatomical orientations.
+Figure 4: Qualitative comparison of the original low-resolution input sequence (top row) and the obtained volumetric reconstruction of the functional MRI (bottom row) in patient-specific orientation.
 A sequence of axial stacks were used as input.<p align="center">

 A recommended workflow is [associated applications in square brackets]: